 The Cyclist Reporting of Incidents Tool (CRIT)

-The Cyclist Reporting of Incidents Tool (CRIT) provides cyclists with a simple and quick way of reporting the crashes and near miss incidents that they experience whilst cycling, including important information regarding the incidents themselves (e.g. time and location, incident description) and the contributory factors involved.
+The Cyclist Reporting of Incidents Tool (CRIT) provides cyclists with a simple and quick way of reporting crashes and near-miss incidents that they experience while cycling, including important information regarding the incidents themselves (eg time and location, incident description) and the contributory factors involved.)

-The CRIT app will be available to download from app stores soon.
+The CRIT app is available to download from app stores here

 CRIT Training Videos